EOP-OMB/federal-program-inventory/website/_program/TC.046.md

 grants_url: null
 is_subpart_f: null
 layout: program
-objective: The baseline tax system would not allow deductions in addition to normal depreciation allowances for particular investments in particular industries.
-Instead, it generally would seek to tax uniformly all returns from investment-like activities.
-  In contrast, under current law farmers can deduct up to 25 percent of their gross income for expenses incurred as a result of site and habitat improvement activities that will benefit endangered species on their farm land, in accordance with site specific management actions included in species recovery plans approved pursuant to the Endangered Species Act of 1973.
+objective: The baseline tax system would uniformly tax all returns to investments and not allow credits for particular activities, investments, or industries.
+In contrast, the Tax Code allows a credit for qualified carbon oxide captured at a qualified facility and disposed of in secure geological storage.
+In addition, the provision allows a credit for qualified carbon oxide that is captured at a qualified facility and used as a tertiary injectant in a qualified enhanced oil or natural gas recovery project.
+The credit differs according to whether the carbon was captured using equipment which was originally placed in service before February 9, 2018, or thereafter.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":360000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":330000000.0},{"x":"2024","outlays":140000000.0,"forgone_revenue":180000000.0}]'
 outlays: null
 permalink: /program/TC.046.html
 popular_name: ''